crogan/RestFrames/_includes/INSTALL.md

 ---

-The RestFrames distribution includes a collection of examples that can be run from the ROOT command line as macros.
-In order to run these example, you must first set the RestFrames environmental variables and library path:
+The RestFrames distribution includes a collection of examples that can be run from the ROOT command line as macros, or as compiled executables.
+To run the compiled examples one can type:

+    >$ ./examples_example_macro.x

+In order to run these examples as ROOT macros, you must first set the RestFrames environmental variables and library paths for auto-loading of the RestFrames shared library:

     >$ source setup_RestFrames.sh(csh)

 Example macros can then be run from the ROOT command line by typing:

+    root [0] .x examples/example_macro.C+

+NOTE: Running example macros without the `+` option (without ROOT ACLiC compilation) is currently not supported in ROOT5.
+In ROOT6, users can run the example macros uncompiled with the CLING
+interpreter:

-    root [0] .x examples/example_macro.C++
+    root [0] .x examples/example_macro.C

+or with ACLiC compilation.
+In this latter case, due to an unresolved issue with automatic loading of shared libraries, users must first declare an instance of a **RestFrames** class in the ROOT command line environment before running the macro:

+	root [0] RestFrames::RFKey load_libRestFrames(1);
+    root [1] .x examples/example_macro.C+

+With respect to this last limitation, if users open ROOT from the `RestFrames` or `RestFrames/examples` directory the existing `rootlogon.C` files contained therein with automatically ensure a class instance is declared (assuming the user is not using an alternatice `rootlogon.C` file).

-A description of each of the example macros can be found in the [examples](/examples/) page.
+A description of each of the available examples can be found in the [examples](/examples/) page.